-The Irish Times and Eason Book Club offer continues for 2013.
+The Irish Times and Eason Bookbind book club offer is back for Spring 2014.

 Click here to find your nearest Eason store

 12 Years a Slave by Solomon Northup

 Available from Saturday 22nd February -